Vyral/base-template/_posts/2019-03-04-everyday-encinitas-best-pizza--brew.md

 excerpt: >-
   Welcome back to Everyday Encinitas.
 This time, we’re checking out Best Pizza & Brew.
+enclosure:
+pullquote: >-
-enclosure: 'When you visit best pizza, you’re going to have a great time no matter what.'
+  When you visit Best Pizza & Brew, you’re going to have a great time no matter what.
-pullquote:
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false